oauthstuff/app2app-evolution/README.md

    choose between this app and the browser.
 It is a similar problem as in solution 1.

-   However the good thing is that if the user chooses a browser that does not support Custom Tabs, the browser application will launch.
+   However a positive is that if the user chooses a browser that does not support Custom Tabs, the browser application will launch.